Pyroluk/nanocubesBenchmark/README.md

 -g (Windows only) Size of the temporary memory mapping file in gigabytes.
 Default is 32GB.

 -w (Windows only) folder path for the temporary memory files.
 Default is windows temp folder.

+example:

+-u PeterTestData.harp -p auto6 -d NanoCubePeterTestData.dmp -m 100000 -f 1

+Will use queries from PeterTestData.harp, build cubes with up to 6 parts and auto generate partition functions.
+Reads in 100000 records/points from NanoCubePeterTestData.dmp and report the status every second.